Extracting memorized pieces of (copyrighted) books from open-weight language models: Testing our measurement pipeline

-In the process of running these experiments, we identified a small bug in \citet{hayes2025measuringmemorizationlanguagemodels}.
-The \textsc{Pythia} tokenizer does \emph{not} add a beginning of sequence (\texttt{BOS}) token by default to the sequences it tokenizes.
-This is reflective of \textsc{GPT-2}-style tokenizers.
-However, for our setting, it's best practice to include this token at the start, as we';; be submitting these sequences as input for inference to LLMs (that are trained to expect this token at the beginning of the sequence).
-When we manually prepend this token and re-run the experiments from \citet{hayes2025measuringmemorizationlanguagemodels}, we observe elevated extraction rates compared to \citet{hayes2025measuringmemorizationlanguagemodels}.
+We successfully replicate the results of these experiments in \citet{hayes2025measuringmemorizationlanguagemodels}.
+However, in the process of doing so, we identified a small bug in their original implementation.
+The \textsc{Pythia} tokenizer is a \textsc{GPT-2}-style tokenizer, and does \emph{not} add a beginning of sequence (\texttt{BOS}) token by default to the sequences it tokenizes.
+However, for our setting, it is best practice to include this token at the start of a sequence, as we submit these sequences as inputs for inference to LLMs (that are trained to expect this token at the beginning of the sequence).
+When we manually prepend this token and re-run the experiments from \citet{hayes2025measuringmemorizationlanguagemodels}, we generally observe elevated rates compared to \citet{hayes2025measuringmemorizationlanguagemodels}.
 See Table~\ref{app:tab:pythia_grouped_extraction_rates}.
-We similarly will prepend the \texttt{BOS} token in our new experiments using \textsc{Pythia} models.
+We similarly prepend the \texttt{BOS} token in our \texttt{Books3} experiments using \textsc{Pythia} models.\looseness=-1